lrank/Domain_Robust_Text_Representation/README.md

 # Domain_Robust_LID
-The code for domain-robust language identification with adversarial loss
+The code for domain-robust text representation learning using language identification task with adversarial loss